 Why is it being extended this year?

-The government has decided to increase the number of people eligible for the vaccine to prepare for a winter that could see the annual flu season coincide with a surge in coronavirus.
+The government has decided to increase the number of people eligible for the vaccine to prepare for a winter that will see the annual flu season coincide with a surge in coronavirus.

 How does the flu vaccine work?